cloudmesh-community/book/chapters/prg/python/cloudmesh/python-cmd5.md

 if conditions to interpret the command.
 Using `docopts` has the advantage that contributors are forced to think about the command and its options and document them from the start.
 Previously we did not use but argparse and click.
-However we noticed that for our contributors both systems lead to commands that were either not properly documented or the developers delivered ambiguous commands that resulted in confusion and wrong usage by subsequent users.
+However, we noticed that for our contributors both systems lead to commands that were either not properly documented or the developers delivered ambiguous commands that resulted in confusion and wrong usage by subsequent users.
 Hence, we do recommend that you use